 Kennedy hopes to raise teaching salaries to the national average, expand access to concurrent enrollment – the ability for high school students to enroll in college courses – and vocational programs, and to start higher education scholarships for future teachers committing to work in hard-to-staff schools.
-While Democrat opponent Jared Polis is focused on preschool education, Kennedy won favor in the K-12 teaching community.
+While Democrat opponent Jared Polis is focused on preschool education, Kennedy was focused in the K-12 teaching community.

 Although Kennedy has been quoted wanting to “make college more affordable,” she has yet to give any detailed plans.
 Kennedy’s campaign has also expressed her desire to focus on reforming the Taxpayer Bill of Rights (TABOR), a conservative initiative that caps state revenue increases to inflation.
 Her reformation of TABOR hopes to offer the state more money to spend on education.
 It is unclear, however, if the money would go to higher education.
 More likely, it will go into the K-12 public education system.

 In an email correspondence with Kennedy’s campaign consultant Serena Woods, she disclosed that Kennedy also wants to push for a student loan bill of rights.
 Though this bill is not yet drafted, the primary goals would be to protect young people who are attempting to finance an education and better their lives.
 Kennedy has given no details as to how such a bill would protect student’s rights.